 Construction: 6 groups of 7 elements

-Filter Thread: 58mm filter which does not rotate on focusing
+Filter Thread: 58mm filter (does not

 Accessories: Lens hood CS-71 II

 Condition: Excellent – optics are clear, no marks.
 When I got this lens I sent it to Canon because there were problems focusing and the front lens housing had a hairline fracture suggesting it had taken a hit somewhere in its life.

 Reading about this lens on-line the consensus seems to be that it is a great lens with a few problems that plague most wide aperture lenses.
 But you have to remember its age.
 It is a design left over from the days of film and was developed for use on the film EOS cameras.
 Ken Rockwell in his Review of this lens says that “This 50mm f/1.4 USM is Canon’s most useful 50mm lens.”
 He then goes on to discuss the strong vignetting, distortion and other aberrations when this lens is used wide open.
 So what are we to think?

 Have a look at the brick wall in the four images above.
 Now, in our modern digital cameras, there is the capability to correct for some deficiencies in our lenses.
 Canon cameras know the problems in Canon lenses and can to some extent compensate for them.
 If we are looking for the deficiencies to examine them we have to turn these features off.
 On my Canon R you find these options under “Lens Aberration Correction” where there are five individual options.
 For the images above, I turned all of these off.

 You can see that at f/1.4 the vignetting is strong.
 It is much less at f/1.8 and at f/2.8 it is almost gone.
 In these images you can also see the barrel distortion which does not seem to change with aperture.